 Choosing a pork roast

 Because of the quick roasting time, a tender cut of pork is going to be your best choice.
-Choose a boneless pork loin roast, pork shoulder blade roast, or any small pork roast.
+Choose any small pork roast, a boneless pork loin roast, or pork shoulder blade roast are both great options.

 A tougher cut like pork shoulder (pork butt, Boston butt) can be air fried, but you may find that it is better slow cooked as it needs a longer cooking time to get really tender.
 These cuts are perfect for making slow cooker pulled pork.